-Place of business/ country of

-Name of company Principal activity incorporation Equity holding
+Name of company Principal activity Place of business/ country of incorporation Equity holding

-31 De cember
+31 Dec cember

-2023 2022
+2022 2021

 % %

-Chengdu Isetan Company Limited Retailing of general merchandise People's Republic of China 17.24 17.24 ^(b)
+Chengdu Isetan Company Limited Retailing of general merchandise People's Republic of China 17 ^(b) 23

-- The associate is under liquidation in FY2023.
-In FY2022, the associate was audited by Ernst & Young Hua Ming Chengdu Branch. - (a) On 30 June 2022, an impairment loss of \$1,753,000 was recorded to impair the investment in an associate, and equity accounting of losses of the associate ceased subsequent to that date.
+- Audited by Ernst & Young Hua Ming Chengdu Branch. - (a) On 30 June 2022, an impairment loss of \$1,753,000 was recorded to impair the investment in an associate, and equity accounting of losses of the associate ceased subsequent to that date.
 A full impairment was made due to the cessation of the associate's business operations at its two stores on 31 December 2022.
-The associate is in the process of liquidation as at 31 December 2023. - (b) In the prior financial year, a majority shareholder of the associate injected additional capital of United States Dollar 6,100,000 into the associate to fund its liquidation expenses.
+The associate commenced voluntary liquidation from 1 January 2023. - (b) During the financial year, a majority shareholder of the associate injected additional capital of United States Dollar 6,100,000 into the associate to fund its liquidation expenses.
 As a result, the equity holding of the Company in the associate was diluted from 23% to 17% as at 31 December 2022.
-The resulting deemed gain on dilution of \$1,103,000 was unrecognised in the prior financial year as the investment in associate was fully impaired [Note 18(d)]. - (c) Summarised financial information of the associate
+The resulting deemed gain on dilution of \$1,103,000 was unrecognised as the investment in associate continues to be fully impaired [Note 18(a) and Note 18(d)]. - (c) Summarised financial information of the associate